 The financial report has been prepared in Australian dollars and in accordance with the accruals basis of accounting using historical costs except for derivative financial instruments, hedged loans and available for sale assets which are carried at fair value.
 Cost is based on the fair values of the consideration given in exchange for assets.

-The Consolidated Entity is of a kind referred to in ASIC Class Order 98/100 dated 10 July 1998 and in accordance with that Class Order, all financial information has been rounded to the nearest thousand unless otherwise stated.
+ASIC Corporation's (Rounding in Financial/Directors' Reports) Instrument 2016/191 date 1 April 2016 replaces Class Order 98/100 Rounding in Financial Reports and Directors' Reports and permits the rounding of amounts in financial statements and Directors' reports.
+In accordance with that Class Order, all financial information has been rounded to the nearest thousand unless otherwise stated.
 The Company holds an Australian Financial Services Licence and has therefore applied ASIC Class Order CO 10/654 and has presented both parent company and consolidated entity financial statements in this financial report.

 The preparation of a financial report in conformity with Australian Accounting Standards requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.
 These accounting policies have been consistently applied by the Consolidated Entity and the Company.
 These estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future period affected.